Anshu Gupta

-Anshu Gupta is an Indian entrepreneur.
-He founded the non-governmental organization Goonj.
-Goonj works on bridging urban and rural inequality.
-It does this by channelizing the urban surplus to initiate rural upliftment, disaster relief, and rehabilitation.
-Through Goonj, Anshu is building a parallel trash-based economy by creating barter between rural communities and urban surplus material.
-Anshu has been recognized by the Ramon Magsaysay foundation for his "creative vision in transforming the culture of giving in India".
+Anshu Gupta is an Indian entrepreneur and founder of Goonj, a non-governmental organization based in Delhi.
+Goonj transfers urban material, particularly cloth, with rural villages, undertaking disaster relief, rural community development and humanitarian aid in parts of 23 states in India.
+Through Goonj, Gupta built a barter system between rural communities and urban surplus material, transferring material resources like clothing, utensils, food grains as compensation for labour- digging wells, building schools within the community, repairing roads and general community development.
+Gupta has been recognized by the Ramon Magsaysay foundation for his "creative vision in transforming the culture of giving in India".

-Early life

-Anshu Gupta was born in Meerut.
-He spent his early years in Chakrata, Banbasa while his father was posted there in the Indian Army's Military Engineer Services (MES).

 Career

-He worked as a freelance journalist after completing his schooling.
-He wrote about history, monuments and humanitarian issues.
-From 1992 to 1998, he worked with many organizations.
-He worked as a copywriter with Chaitra followed by Power Grid Corporation, and finally Escorts Communication.
+Gupta worked as a freelance journalist after completing his schooling, writing about history, monuments and humanitarian issues.
+He was a copywriter at Chaitra followed by Power Grid Corporation, and then Escorts Communication.

 Goonj

-Using cloth as a metaphor for other crucial but ignored needs, his ideology stated that roti, kapda, makaan are the three most essential individual needs.
-The first two are always in focus, but clothing never received the attention it deserved but is essential in maintaining individual dignity.
-In 1999, he started Goonj with his wife Meenakshi and friends to work on that basic need.
-He started with 67 pieces of cloth collected with his wife and friends, at their home in Sarita Vihar.
-The firm spread across 28 states and over 4000 villages, employing over 1000 workers.
+In 1999, he started Goonj with his wife, Meenakshi, to work on rural aid using the barter of clothing and other material resources for labour and community development.
+Beginning with 67 pieces of cloth collected in Sarita Vihar, the organization expanded operation across 28 states and 4000 villages, employing over 1000 workers as of 2022.

-"Clothing is the first visible sign of poverty".
-It is essential to satisfy basic clothing needs.
-Under Anshu's leadership, Goonj has taken ever-growing urban waste and used it as a tool to trigger development work on diverse issues in remote areas of India.

 Cloth for Work

 Under Goonj's initiative 'Cloth for Work', village communities across India work on their issues and get urban material for their efforts.
-The focus is on dignity and how cloth can help defend that dignity.
 Cloth for Work and other Goonj initiatives have received various national and international recognition.
-Goonj helps victims during natural calamities such as floods and earthquakes.
+Goonj also provides aid to victims of natural disasters such as floods and earthquakes.

-He is popularly known as the clothing man of India for his achievement bringing clothing into the map of development work.
+Anshu Gupta has been called by media as The Clothing Man of India for establishing clothing as an important developmental work.

-In "Cloth for Work", communities have built huge bamboo bridges, dug up wells, have done bunding of acres of land, developed small irrigation canals, have built drainage systems, built village schools and have taken up massive exercises of repairing roads, developing water harvesting systems to cleaning up water bodies.
-All these works are done but by making people understand their own community power and giving old usable old material as a reward.
+In "Cloth for Work", communities have built bamboo bridges, dug up wells, done bunding of acres of land, developed small irrigation canals, have built drainage systems, built village schools, repaired roads, and developed water harvesting systems to clean up water bodies.
+The organization emphasizes the importance of self-reliance in a community.